arahjou/Identify-genomic-features-by-Autoencoder/README.md

 # Identify-genomic-features-by-Autoencoder
 This represents an experimental approach to convert DNA sequences into images or arrays.
 Moreover, I leveraged generated images to train a neural network algorithm for identifying DNA features without requiring any data labeling.
-Also, I would also like to mention that using ChatGPT to review my code and explore alternative options greatly accelerated this project.
+Also, I would also like to mention that using ChatGPT to review my codes and explore alternative options greatly accelerated this project.

 Berlin, 2023